Principles of Statistical Inference in Online Problems: Long-run Variance Estimation

-Corollary \ref{coro:mse} allows us to compare the optimal AMSEs of \hyperref[eq:LASER]{$\LASER(q,\phi)$} for different \(q\) and \(\phi\) with existing offline and online estimators in Table \ref{tab:properties}.
-Corollary \ref{coro:struct} focuses on \(q=1\) and confirms the structural problem of existing online estimators highlighted in Example \ref{eg:on}.
-Surprisingly, \hyperref[eq:LASER]{$\LASER(1,1)$} and \hyperref[eq:LASER]{$\LASER(1,2)$} are super and nearly optimal in the sense of \citet{rtacm}; see Remark \ref{rmk:optimal}.
-While it is one of the many advantages of \hyperref[eq:LASER]{$\LASER(q,\phi)$}, we emphasize that we are proposing a general framework and \hyperref[eq:LASER]{$\LASER(q,\phi)$} is constructed from this framework.
-Therefore, similar improvements can be expected in other online estimation problems that utilize windows.
+Corollary \ref{coro:mse} allows us to compare the optimal mean squared errors of \hyperref[eq:LASER]{$\LASER(q,\phi)$} for different $q$ and $\phi$ with existing offline and online estimators in Table \ref{tab:properties}.
+It confirms that the structural problem of existing online estimators can be solved by our framework.

-\begin{example}[Online LRV estimation] To study the finite-sample efficiency, consider the following time series models: